 Wisharts were not only confined to the land.
 A number served with the Royal Navy and several eventually joined the Royal Flying Corps from the army (latterly the RAF).
 Of those that saw front line action, a number distinguished themselves in the field and were subsequently merited for their actions, some even had their heroic deeds reported widely in the press yet others weren’t so fortunate.
 One man, despite proving himself in the trenches and earning an unblemished service record, found himself court-martialled and executed at dawn for desertion.

 By and large, the larger majority of individuals came from very humble, and often impoverished backgrounds, and it seems very likely that engaging in service overseas would have been the first time they’d have left the immediate area in which they lived.
 Of all the men and women who were sent to foreign countries, eighty-two did not return.

-The website was conceived and maintained by Scott Wishart, whose interest in World War One started in 1988 when he saw a production of R. C. Sheriff’s Journey’s End at the Whitehall Theatre in London, and has since become fascinated by the lives of ordinary people who were plucked from everyday life and thrust into the extremes of human experience, often with courage and tenacity that they might never have realised had they stayed at home.
-This site seeks to recognise and honour those who, often at the expense of their own lives, have fought for their beliefs and of course their friends, family and countrymen.
+The website was conceived and maintained by Scott Wishart, whose interest in the First World War started in 1988 when he saw a production of R. C. Sheriff’s Journey’s End at the Whitehall Theatre in London, and has since become fascinated by the lives of ordinary people who were plucked from everyday life and thrust into the extremes of human experience, often with courage and tenacity that they might never have realised had they stayed at home.
+This site seeks to recognise and honour those who, sometimes at the expense of their own lives, have fought for their beliefs and of course their friends, family, and countrymen.

-The project is ongoing, and made all the more possible with the assistance of Lt.
-Col Jack Wishart and all the Wisharts from around the world who have submitted their own family stories and artefacts.
+The project is ongoing and has been made possible with the assistance of the late Lt.
+Col Jack Wishart and all the Wisharts from around the world who have submitted their own family stories, photographs and other documents.